henryrobbins/chess/INSTALL.md

 - launch xming
 - run `export DISPLAY=:0` in ubuntu to link the linux GUI to Xming
 - `sudo apt-get install expect`

-## OCaml Chess

-Welcome to Chess!
-To start, run `make build` to build the game from the source code provided in the zip file.
-Next, run `make test` to verify everything is working properly.

-You can now run `make command-line` to play chess in the command line!
-To move a piece, type a command of the form `move [piece_id] [sqaure] to [sqaure]` where `piece_id` is in `[P,R,B,N,K,Q]` and `square` is a two-character string of the form `[file][rank]`.
-For example, `move P d2 to d4` is the command to move the pawn at sqaure d2 to d4.
-To quit the game, type `quit`.
-Lastly, if you would like to generate documentation, run `make docs`.

-Alternatively, you can run `make gui` to play chess via a graphical user interface!
-To move a piece, first click on the piece to move and then the square you wish to move it to.
-The color of the current player is given at the bottom of the GUI.